natejakusz08/C_Sharp_Practice/README.md

 # C# Practice

 ### Description:
-None of these projects have an intended purpose besides to learn a specific capability or syntax of C#.
+None of these projects have an intended purpose besides to learn a specific capability and/or syntax of C#.

 #### For Example:
 * Money Maker = Data types and variables